Estimated reading time: 6 minutes

 Offshore current accounts tend to work the same as a standard UK current account, but banks may levy charges or demand higher cash on deposit.
 The banks may also set higher income limits for customers that could exclude many retired expats.

-Accounts are accessed by debit card or online apps just the same as onshore accounts.
+Accounts are accessed by debit card or online apps just like onshore accounts.

 The big difference is how your money is protected.

-In the UK, deposits are safeguarded by the Financial Services Compensation Scheme (FSCS).
+The Financial Services Compensation Scheme (FSCS) safeguarded deposits in the UK.
 However, offshore accounts do not fall under the FSCS umbrella because they are based in the Channel Islands, Gibraltar or the Isle of Man, which have their financial protection, which is often limited compared to the UK FSCS scheme.

 Offshore Banking Options For Expats